 28. The nicest thing someone did for me when I wasn’t feeling well was: too many to count!
 Oh-so-many truly countless gifts of kindness from my wonderful family and friends!
 But read this for a list of nice suggestions when somebody you care about is sick.

-29. I’m involved with the 2013 Invisible Illness Week because: too many of us don’t have any outward signs that we are suffering at all, and because we may on occasion look and sound “just fine”, others around us tend to be understandably dismissive of our health issues.
+29. I’m involved with this year’s Invisible Illness Week because: too many of us don’t have any outward signs that we are suffering at all, and because we may on occasion look and sound “just fine”, others around us tend to be understandably dismissive of our health issues.

 30. The fact that you read this list right to the very end makes me feel: Heard.
 Seen.
 Hopeful.
 Thank you.